invisibledrygoods/GivenWhenUnity/README.md

     Given("I write a test")
         .When("it is displayed")
-        .Then("it should tell me why I bothered to write it") .Because("it is not always clear after a few beers");
+        .Then("it should tell me why I bothered to write the test") .Because("it is not always clear after a few beers");